yanglei99/Mesos_Auto_Scale/README.md

-task.mesos.threshold.min.match.all|false| when set to true only trigger scale down when both CPU and MEM are over the limit (AND); when set to false, only need to match one condition (OR) task.mesos.scale.multiplier|0.2| the multiplier to scale up and down task.mesos.scale.up.max.multiplier|2| the max scale up multiplier. max_instances== multiplier*your-number-of-instances. min_instances==your-number-of-instances. task.mesos.scale.match.all|false| when set to true only trigger scale up/down when both CPU and MEM are over the limit (AND); when set to false, only need to match one condition (OR) task.mesos.monitor.interval|5|check task resource usage every n seconds
+task.mesos.threshold.min.match.all|false| when set to true only trigger scale down when both CPU and MEM are over the limit (AND); when set to false, only need to match one condition (OR) task.mesos.scale.multiplier|0.2| the multiplier to scale up and down task.mesos.scale.up.max.multiplier|2| the max scale up multiplier. max_instances== multiplier*your-number-of-instances. min_instances==your-number-of-instances. task.mesos.monitor.interval|5|check task resource usage every n seconds

 ## Known Limitations